 - can evaluate and apply information technology, including new or unfamiliar technologies, analytically to solve problems (Information technology)

 - are responsible, competent, confident and creative users of information and communication technology.
 (Digital literacy)

-We take part in several STEM activities and competitions throughout the year to develop essential skills, such as First Lego League and involvement with STEM Cumbria (robotics, programming drones, electronics, bee-bots and electricity).
+We take part in several STEM activities and competitions throughout the year to develop essential skills, such as the First Lego League and involvement with STEM Cumbria (robotics, programming drones, electronics, bee-bots and electricity).

-The school has a laptop trolley with 30 laptops and 90+ ipads to be used in the classrooms to support and enhance learning.
-We aim to have an ipad for every KS2 child by the end of the school year, rolling out to KS1 in the near future.
-We also have several laptops within each classroom, plus other technologies to enhance learning - BeeBots/ Lego MindStorm robots for example.
+The school has a laptop trolley with 30 laptops/converted chromebooks and 150+ individual iPads to be used in the classrooms to support and enhance learning from Years 2-6.
+We also have several laptops within each classroom, plus other technologies to enhance learning - Bee-Bots/ Lego MindStorm robots for example.